AnaMelisaGo/portfolio-3-dr-heart-clinic/README.md

 14. Scroll down to select `Automatic deploys` option on every push to the chosen branch or `Manual deploy` option.
 15. If `Manual deploy` is chosen, click `Deploy branch` button.
 Heroku will start to build the application.
 Python, the dependencies, node.js and all the packages to run the mock terminal will be installed.
 16. When app is deployed, a `View` button appears underneath.
 Click button to open the deployed project.
-17. Once inside the application, click `Run program` to start the app.

 [Back to Top](#table-of-contents)